scottcgi/Mojoc/Docs/CodeStyle.md

 Mojoc strictly follow this code style to ensure the C code **readability** and **uniformity**.
-This code style is important to understand how Mojoc works.
+This code style is important to understanding how Mojoc works.

 #### Code Naming
 * [Basic Naming](#basic-naming)